miconda/vscode-kamailio-syntax/README.md

 ## Release Notes

-## 1.0.4 (2018-07-02)
+## 1.0.5 (2020-01-28)

-  * highlight desc and advertise keywords
-  * proper match for preprocessor directives
+  * changed the comment.line.number-sign.kamailio to catch
+  use of `#` in select transformation
+  * added repository and homepage fields to package meta

 For release notes of older versions, see [CHANGELOG.md](https://github.com/miconda/vscode-kamailio-syntax/blob/master/CHANGELOG.md) file.